-J.K.
-Debt Refunding
+J. Debt Refunding

 City staff shall monitor the municipal bond market for opportunities to obtain interest savings by refunding outstanding debt.
-As a general rule, the net present value savings of a particular refunding -should exceed 3.53.0% of the par amount of the refunded maturities.
-A current refunding may be undertaken with net present value savings less than 3.0%, especially if another bond is being issued concurrently.
+As a general rule, the present value savings of a particular refunding should exceed 3.5% of the par amount of the refunded maturities.

-K.L.
-Interest Earnings
+K. Interest Earnings

-Interest earnings received on the investment of bond proceeds shall be used to assist in paying the interest due on bonds issued, to the extent permitted by law.
+Interest earnings received on the investment of bond proceeds shall be used to assist in paying the interest due on bonds issued, to the extent permitted bylaw.

-L.M.
-Lease/Purchase Agreements
+L. Lease/Purchase Agreements